 Outlined below is a short introduction that will help you understand the structure of Year One at Cardiff and the options available to you.

 Year 1 Students must attend a mentoring talk on Thursday 25 September at 11.00am in room 2.03 in the John Percival Building.

 Details of Year One in Religious and Theological Studies

-Religious and Theological Studies offers six subjects in Year One: Religious Studies, Theology, Arabic, Greek, Hebrew and Sanskrit.
+In 2014 - 2015 the Department will offer six subjects in Year One: Religious Studies, Theology, Arabic, Sanskrit, Greek and Hebrew.
 No prior knowledge is assumed and most students will not have studied a classical language before.

 B.A.
 IN RELIGIOUS AND THEOLOGICAL STUDIES (SINGLE HONOURS)